vu-geoplaza/georeferencer_upload/README.md

     dpi: The information about scans - for precise estimation of scale in the MapAnalyst -> Alles zou op 300dpi gescand moeten zijn

+    north: Latitude of the north-most point
+    south: Latitude of the south-most point
+    east: Longitude of the east-most point
+    west: Longitude of the west-most point
+        -> uit de lokale classificatie, zie classificatie_coords.csv
 ```